Kyoto | Travel Guide

 One of the oldest shrines in Kyoto is located in the famous Gion district in Kyoto.
 The Yasaka Shrine stands out for its great beauty and interesting historical architecture.

-If you don't have the budget to see Kyoto's geisha in action in an actual tea house, Gion Corner in the Gion district is a must-visit on your trip to Kyoto to get a great overview of traditional Japanese performing arts.
+If you don't have the budget to see Kyoto's geisha in action in an actual tea house, Gion Corner in Kyoto is an alternative that gives you a great overview of traditional Japanese performing arts.

 A Local Neighborhood in Kyoto